How to visit Yala National Park on safari: A complete guide

 Sloth bears

-Sightings of sloth bears are rare, but if you are lucky, you may see 1 or 2 foraging for fruit.
+Sightings of sloth bears are rare, but if you are lucky, you may see one or two foraging for fruit.

 Don’t be disappointed if you don’t spot a bear.